every ubuntu wallpaper

 Ubuntu 5.04 ‘Hoary Hedgehog’

-This entrant is notable for being the last default wallpaper to use the Ubuntu logo.
+This was the last wallpaper to display the full Ubuntu logo word mark.

-Virulent Mac haters took issue with Ubuntu 6.10 Edgy Eft’s default wallpaper due to design influence taken from the then-default Mac OS X 10.4 wallpaper ‘Aqua‘.
-Riff or not, the light skin tones worked well in the image and provided a calm presentation on the desktop.
+Virulent Mac haters took issue with Ubuntu 6.10 wallpaper due to its (not entirely subtle) design influence: the then-default Mac OS X 10.4 wallpaper ‘Aqua‘.
+Riff or rip off?
+Doesn’t matter: the light skin tones and intersecting arcs offered a calm, pleasing aesthetic.

-It has been remarked on occasion that the Ubuntu 7.04 wallpaper resembles patch of bruised skin!
-I don’t see that myself, but it is an indistinct illustration.
-Whatever aim lay behind this image it seems to have got lost in translation…
+When the Ubuntu 7.04 wallpaper was revealed a number of people remarked that it resembled a patch of bruised skin!
+I can’t quite see that but, given it’s an indistinct illustration, it’s hard to see much.
+Whatever aim lay behind the design appeared to have got lost in translation…

 Ubuntu 7.10 ‘Gutsy Gibbon’

-The Ubuntu 8.04 LTS ‘Hardy Heron’ wallpaper is considered Ubuntu’s best wallpaper, bar none.
+The Ubuntu 8.04 ‘Hardy Heron’ wallpaper is considered by most to be Ubuntu’s best wallpaper, bar none.
 It’s hard to argue.
-The illustration featured the release mascot (a first) and its intricate, colourful, and imaginative presentation personified the distro’s burgeoning status.
+An illustration of the release mascot (a first) that’s intricate, colourful, and imaginative.
+This presentation personified the distro’s popularity at the time.

 Ubuntu 8.10 ‘Intrepid Ibex’

-The Intrepid Ibex also featured its titular mascot in abstract style – though some saw a coffee stain/splash instead of an Ibex!
-Regardless, the 8.10 wallpaper was distinctive, different, and dripping with personality – things which can’t be said about much of the desktop art that followed it…
+The Intrepid Ibex also featured its titular mascot in abstract style.
+Too abstract perhaps as some claimed to see a coffee stain rather than a charging ibex!
+Regardless, 8.10’s wallpaper was distinctive, different, and dripping in personality – which can’t be said about some of the art that followed it…

 Ubuntu 9.04 ‘Jaunty Jackalope’

 It was back to basics with the Ubuntu 9.04 wallpaper.
-Imaginatively rendered mascots were ditched and simple gradients, swooshy lines and lighting effects brought back.
-It was, for most of us at the time, something of a let down given the originality of the art proceeding it.
+Imaginatively rendered mascots were ditched, and simple gradients, swooshy lines, and lighting effects brought back.
+This design was, for most of us at the time, something of a let down given the originality of the previous 2 releases.

-With the launch of Ubuntu 10.04 LTS came a new identity for the distro.
-A new colour scheme, brand logo, GTK theme, and icon set look introduced – the orange and brown wallpapers of releases past no longer vibed with the new visuals.
+With the launch of Ubuntu 10.04 LTS came a striking new era for the distribution’s visual identity: new colour scheme, new logo, and a new theme and icon set were introduced.
+Orange and brown out, orange and purple in.

 Ubuntu 11.04 ‘Natty Narwhal’

-Ubuntu 11.04 began a short era of wallpaper designs that only bore subtle changes from the preceding one.
-Opting to follow a more consistent, iterative approach generated less excitement among long-time fans during artwork drops but, looking back, there’s method to the blandness.
+Ubuntu 11.04 saw the start of a new era of wallpaper designs where only subtle changes would be made between releases.
+Opting for a more consistent, iterative approach did generate less excitement among long-time fans during artwork drops but, looking back, there’s method to the blandness.

 Ubuntu 11.10 ‘Oneiric Ocelot’